SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 - Note: SHR mode
   - Due to the specification of Sheriff replacing Impostor, "Sheriff for all" is not supported with [Task Win] in the Crew win condition.
     - After the match starts, the Crew is immediately judged to have won the task.
 (No one with a task = 0 task remaining for Crew)
     - Please include one person in the Crew team position who has a task.
-(Adding a Mad Mate, Jackal Friends, or Home Guard will not help).
+(Adding a Madmate, Jackal Friends, or Home Guard will not help).
 - However, if "Duplicate Mode/No Task Wins Mode" is turned on, it is possible to set "All Crew Mates are Sheriffs" in SHR mode.
   - Crew win conditions in this setting
     - Eradication of Impostor, Jackal, or other single victorious third team with a Sheriff kill.